Sakoes/ansible/clean-install/README.md

 ===============================

 # Overview
 This playbook can be run on a fresh raspbian install.
-It configures, downloads and runs all tools and packages I like to work with
+It configures, downloads and runs all tools and packages I like to work with.
 To be able to run this playbook, the community.docker plugin is needed.
-It is defined in the requirements.txt file.
+It is defined in the [requirements.yml](https://github.com/Sakoes/ansible/blob/main/clean-install/roles/requirements.yml) file.

 # Roles
 The playbook executes following roles